-Most guarantors caught in this trap don’t know how or think they can not extract themselves.
+Most guarantors caught in this trap don’t know how or think they cannot extract themselves.

-However all Personal Guarantees can be terminated including allegedly continuing ones but there are consequences and risks to understand and the methods used to terminate a Personal Guarantee can make all the difference as to those risks.
+However, most Personal Guarantees can be terminated including allegedly continuing ones but there are consequences and risks to understand and the methods used to terminate a Personal Guarantee can make all the difference as to those risks.